unsik6/unsik6.github.io/_posts/2022-01-22-sparta-git-week1.md

 <font size = "5"><b>2.
 What is 'commit'?</b></font>
 <hr style="border: solid 0.1px black;">
 <center><img src = "https://user-images.githubusercontent.com/80208196/150516516-2b081a79-bd8e-4251-8867-d62e09f2fae9.PNG" width="500" height="300"></center>
 &nbsp;&nbsp;Git is version control using <b><I>Commit</I></b>.
 Commit is the current status of project.
-Commit stores some information like snapshot including <b>'Who commit', 'When commit' and the status of project</b> including information of what is revised.
+Committing snapshot of current status of your project stores some information including <b>'Who commit', 'When commit' and the status of project</b> including information of what is revised.
 <br/>
 <center><img src = "https://user-images.githubusercontent.com/80208196/150547875-89f8089d-d4c5-4915-839f-24a31fc56353.png" width="500" height="200"></center>
 &nbsp;&nbsp;If you want to commit your local files, you have to add your local files on 'Stage'.
 You can do this using the command <I>"git add"</I>. <b>Git ONLY tracks and commits the files of which status is 'Staged'</b>.
 It prevents you from commiting some files not related with your project, some files of which size is too large or some files which threaten the security of your project.